 No, I’ve been really tired lately.

-Unfortunately, life doesn’t slow down around here just because my energy level is drained dry.
+Unfortunately, life doesn’t slow down around here just because I’m feeling tired every day.
 Laundry still needs washed.
 Meals still need made.
 Errands still need run.

 If you’ve been dragging yourself through your days like I have, it’s time to stop dragging and start doing!
 You might not be ready to go run a marathon in the middle of the afternoon, but at least you’ll be able to interact with your kids, finish the laundry, and get dinner on the table without collapsing on the kitchen floor.